What Insurance Do I Need As A Personal Trainer?

 2. Do I need Professional Indemnity insurance?

 In short, yes.
 As a trainer, your business functions around giving advice and offering a professional service.
 This kind of cover will protect you against the cost of a claim of negligence, or a mistake that may leave your client out of pocket.
 You may have done nothing wrong, but the cost of defending yourself against these claims can be high.
-With Professional Indemnity insurance, you will be able to give advice, instruction, and tuition to your clients without worrying about any consequences.
+Professional Indemnity insurance for sports trainers means you are able to give advice, instruction, and tuition to your clients without worrying about any consequences.

 3. I work at a gym that is insured, so do I still need insurance?